US inflation cools and Americans step up spending as they brace for tariff impact

 At the same time, consumers accelerated their spending, particularly on cars, likely in an effort to get ahead of the duties.

 The slowdown in inflation could be a temporary respite until the widespread duties imposed by Trump begin to push up prices in many categories.
-Economists forecast that inflation could reverse its recent decline and reach 3% or higher by the end of this year.
+Most economists expect inflation to start picking up in the coming months.

+“Core inflation will inevitably rebound sharply in the coming months,” Harry Chambers, assistant economist at Capital Economics, said in an email.
+“Goods prices will rise much more strongly.”

 Earlier Wednesday, the government reported that consumer spending slowed in the first three months of the year, compared with last year’s final quarter, as bad weather depressed shopping and Americans took a breather after healthy spending over the winter holidays.